-The 'Baxi 552' propane gas back boiler behind the lounge fire provides domestic hot water, and it also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves and there is a room thermostat in the hall.
-The modern foam insulated hot water tank is in the airing cupboard within the smaller bedroom.
+The wall mounted 'Worcester Greenstar 30Si Combi Mark VI' gas fired boiler is in the lounge.
+The boiler provides domestic hot water, and it also heats radiators in the main rooms.
+The radiators are fitted with thermostatic valves, and there is a room thermostat on the landing.

-Hot water is supplemented by an electric shower (not tested).
+Hot water is supplemented by a 'Mira Sport' electric shower (not tested) over the bath.